Daviser95/daviser95.github.io/_talks/2025-05-06-scb-aquila.md

 location: "L'Aquila, Italy"
 ---

-2nd Conference for Early Career Researchers in Conservation Biology, organized by the Society for Conservation Biology Italy Chapter and the University of L'Aquila, held at the University of L'Aquila from 6–9 May 2025.
+2nd Conference for Early Career Researchers in Conservation Biology, Biodiversity and Global Changes – A Conservation Perspective, organized by the Society for Conservation Biology Italy Chapter and the University of L'Aquila, held at the University of L'Aquila from 6–9 May 2025.